jiutiaoming/AndroSpy/README.md

 +Added dropped Pin URL into the Location Manager
 +Fixed terminate problem that caused by Ram Cleaner.
 +Fixed problem that caused when our trojan hides self from launcher.
-+Our trojan can hide it self.
++Our trojan can hide it self from launcher.

 # [+]Update 1.1
 +Major improvements